This PDF is the current document as it appeared on Public Inspection on 02/19/2013 at 8:45 am.

 Prior to the rulemaking, a minor source (that is, a source not subject to Title V of the Clean Air Act) in Ohio would be issued both a PTI under OAC 3745-31 and a Permit to Operate (PTO) under OAC 3745-35 (“Air Permits to Operate and Variances”).
 Ohio is now combining both permit programs into a new PTIO program.
 Under the PTIO program, a minor source would be issued one PTIO instead of a PTI and a PTO.

 On June 30, 2008, the state regulations to implement the PTIO program became effective and OAC 3745-35 was rescinded.
-On July 18, 2008, OEPA submitted to EPA a request to approve the addition of the PTIO program and a general permit program to the SIP.
-The changes to Ohio's SIP involve the modification of various parts of OAC 3745-31, the removal of OAC 3745-35, and the addition of OAC 3745-31-29 to enable the issuance of federally enforceable general PTIs and general PTIOs.
-This document addresses the request.
+On July 18, 2008, OEPA submitted to EPA a request to approve the addition of the PTIO program and a General Permit program to the SIP.
+The changes to Ohio's SIP involve the modification of various parts of OAC 3745-31, the removal of OAC 3745-35, and the addition of OAC 3745-31-29 to enable the issuance of Federally enforceable general PTIs and general PTIOs.

 1. PBR and Permanent Exemption Provisions